Things to do in Sorrento Italy

 More than meets the eye

-Visiting Sorrento Cathedral was easily one of our top highlights on our one day in Sorrento Italy.
+Sorrento Cathedral was easily one of our top highlights in Sorrento Italy.

 Cattedrale dei Santo Filippo e Giacomo, Via Santa Maria della Pietà, 44